simeononsecurity/simeononsecurity.ch/content/guides/windows-networking-internet-tools-guide/index.en.md

 ## Conclusion

 In this digital age, mastering Windows networking and internet tools is a skill that can elevate your technical prowess.
-Whether you're unraveling network intricacies with **ipconfig** and **tracert**, remotely troubleshooting systems with **MSTSC**, or efficiently downloading files using PowerShell's **Invoke-WebRequest** and **Bitsadmin**, these tools empower you to navigate the digital realm with confidence and competence.
+Whether you're unraveling network intricacies with **ipconfig** and **tracert**, remotely troubleshooting systems with **MSTSC**, or efficiently downloading files using PowerShell's **Invoke-WebRequest** and **Bitsadmin**, these tools help you to navigate the digital realm with confidence and competence.

 Stay connected, stay informed!